 It sounds like a challenge, but it’s actually a huge opportunity.
-As baby boomers retire, an unprecedented number of jobs are opening up: according to Statistics Canada and the Canadian Apprenticeship Forum, over 167,000 new apprentices will be needed in the next five years.
+As baby boomers retire, an unprecedented number of jobs are opening up: according to Statistics Canada and the Canadian Apprenticeship Forum, over 167,000 new apprentices will be needed by 2024.
 Not to mention, increased technological know-how means that today’s tradespeople have more options when it comes to changing careers and moving into new industries.

 With the right capabilities, any career in the skilled trades can be yours for the taking.
-Here are 10 of the top in-demand trade occupations, according to the Industry Training Authority (ITA)—and the BCIT programs designed to prepare you for them.
+Here are 11 of the best trades jobs, according to the Industry Training Authority (ITA) — and the BCIT programs designed to prepare you for them.

 Have you subscribed?
 Sign-up to receive the latest news on BCIT.

 As cars grow more sophisticated, skilled automotive technicians are a must-have.
 The full-time Automotive Technician program at BCIT spans four years, granting you a BC Certificate of Apprenticeship and a Certificate of Qualification upon graduation, along with Red Seal endorsement to show you’re ready for work across Canada.
 For a shorter path to professional experience, there’s the 30-week foundation program, or the Automotive Service Technicians and Operations program which builds both technical and business skills over four terms and two co-ops.